Bagheera: 1967 animated film

 Bagheera appears in the 1967 animated adaptation by Walt Disney Productions.
 His voice is provided by Sebastian Cabot.
+Early in the film's development, Bill Peet suggested Howard Morris as the voice of Bagheera, but Disney did not approve of the choice, with Reitherman and other animators preferring either Karl Swenson or Sebastian Cabot.
+Cabot was the final choice.

 As in the Kipling books, Bagheera is Mowgli's rational guardian; however, while developing the film, Walt Disney chose to omit Bagheera's past and scars and not let him spoil Mowgli more.
 Baloo in the film often calls Bagheera "Baggy" as a nickname.

 Bagheera finds Mowgli as a baby and brings him to a pack of wolves to ensure his survival, knowing Mowgli will eventually need to return to the human world.
 When Shere Khan returns to the jungle, Bagheera offers to take Mowgli to a nearby human village for his safety.
 Bagheera conflicts with Baloo regarding Mowgli, but Bagheera reminds him of Shere Khan and convinces him to help him.
 When Mowgli runs away from Baloo, Bagheera tries to gain help from Hathi and his herd of elephants in finding him.
 Bagheera consoles Mowgli when he thinks Shere Khan has killed Baloo trying to defend him, but Baloo wakes much to Bagheera's anger, having thought him dead.
 When Mowgli follows Shanti a human girl into the village, Bagheera encourages him and consoles Baloo, assuring him of Mowgli's safety.
 He and Baloo walk off afterward singing "The Bare Necessities" as the film ends.

 Though Bagheera is absent from the series TaleSpin, which uses several characters from the 1967 film, many of Shere Khan's employees and military personnel are black panthers strongly resembling him.

 Bagheera appears as a cub in the prequel series Jungle Cubs, where his friends often make fun of him.
 Like Shere Khan and Hathi, Bagheera has an American accent as opposed to his English accent in the 1967 film.
 Bagheera is voiced in Jungle Cubs by E.G. Daily and Dee Bradley Baker as a cub and by Jim Cummings as an adult on special animated segments.

 Bagheera appears in The Jungle Book 2, voiced by Bob Joles.
-When Shere Khan returns to take revenge on Mowgli, Bagheera tries to stop Baloo from helping Mowgli, suspecting he wants to bring him back to the jungle.
-Bagheera fails despite gaining the aid of Hathi, and Baloo tricks him into thinking Mowgli is not with him, though Bagheera is unsure.
+When Shere Khan returns to take revenge on Mowgli, Bagheera tries to stop Baloo from visiting Mowgli, suspecting he wants to bring him back to the jungle.
+Bagheera fails despite gaining the aid of Hathi and Baloo tricks him into thinking Mowgli is not with him, though Bagheera is unsure.
 Bagheera rushes to help Mowgli and his friend Shanti after Shere Khan attacks them but has to wait outside the temple where they are trapped, warning Baloo to be careful as he travels inside.
 Mowgli manages to trap Shere Khan, after which he introduces Shanti to Bagheera.
 At the end of the film, he is shown playing with Mowgli's adoptive brother Ranjan.